 Apple’s Time Machine software provides Mac users with reliable local backup, and many Backblaze customers rely on it to provide that crucial first step in making sure their data is secure.
 QNAP enables the NAS to act as a network-based Time Machine backup.
 Those Time Machine files can be synced to the cloud, so you can make sure to have Time Machine files to restore from in the event of a critical failure.

 If you use Windows or Linux, you can configure the QNAP NAS as the destination for your Windows or Linux local data backup.
 That, in turn, can be synced to the cloud from the NAS.

-If you haven’t given B2 Cloud Storage a try yet, now is the time.
-You can get started with Backblaze B2 and your QNAP NAS right now, and make sure your NAS is synced securely and automatically to the cloud.
+If you haven’t given cloud storage a try yet, you can get started now, and make sure your NAS is synced or backed up securely to the cloud.